deltachat/deltachat-pages/_posts/2019-12-18-google-play-store-release.md

 With the new Android version for the Google Play Store, users get important information directly as a chat.

-This channel will mostly be used if there are new updates, or if there are problems.
-In short - for all the boring stuff developers need you to know.
+The device chat will mostly be used for info about updates, or if there are problems and warnings.
+In short - for all the boring stuff developers want you to know.

-## Have you tried out our Desktop Client and iOS app?

-If you don't have an Android phone, no problem - Delta Chat is available in preview versions for Windows, MacOS, Linux, and iOS.
-Those versions are all in Beta stage but are pretty well usable already:
+Previous to 1.0 Delta Chat showed pop-ups for warnings, like the infamous one about battery optimizations.
+We are moving all such messages to the device chat so you can more easily scroll back.
+Speaking of battery optimizations -- Delta Chat is pretty efficient with using your system resources and it is usually fine to allow it to run in the background.
+However, as disscussed in [Don't kill my app](https://dontkillmyapp.com/) Google doesn't always let us.

 ## F-Droid coming later, needs your help!